 - Newegg: check RTX 3080 inventory now (opens in new tab)

 - Walmart: check graphic cards inventory (opens in new tab)

 Where to buy Nvidia GeForce RTX 4080 in the U.S.

-As we get closer to launch we will update this page with retailer listings, so if you’re hoping to secure a new Nvidia card this holiday season make sure to bookmark this page and regularly return.
+If you’re hoping to secure a new Nvidia card this holiday season make sure to bookmark this page and regularly return.

 Where to buy Nvidia GeForce RTX 4080 in the U.K.